Minden, New Zealand

 Minden is a rural community in the Western Bay of Plenty District and Bay of Plenty Region of New Zealand's North Island.
 The peak that the area is named after was named after the 1759 Battle of Minden in Prussia by a soldier stationed in Tauranga in 1866 after the Tauranga campaign.

 The Minden Lookout on the corner of Minden and Junction roads provides views over Tauranga.
 In March 2023 the Minden Lookout was temporarily closed due to failure to meet health and safety standards.
+The structure was demolished in mid-2024, and a replacement single-storey covered platform is now under construction.
+It is expected to be completed by January 2026.

 The Minden Scenic Reserve has a 15-minute loop walk from Ainsworth Road.

 Minden Peak is at 288 metres above sea level, and can be accessed via the Minden Stairs, with over 320 steps.